 - Fantasizing about using alcohol and drugs or behaviors to relieve the uncomfortable symptoms

 - Obsessing about using drugs and alcohol and how his or her life will be after the use of substances

 - Engaging in the addictive activity, such as using substances to gain relief (acting out)

 - Developing feelings of remorse, guilt, and shame, which lead to feelings of dissatisfaction

 - Making a promise or resolve to oneself to stop the behavior or substance use

-Substance abuse treatment programs can help break the cycle of addiction some of them focus mainly on spiritual talk therapy but without tackling the diseases underlying physiology.
+In addition, substance abuse treatment programs can help break the cycle of addiction some of them focus mainly on spiritual talk therapy but without tackling the diseases underlying physiology.
 Quality addiction treatment programs concentrate on modifying the neurological imbalances caused by substance dependence.
 Psychosocial counseling, addiction education, and a variety of treatments, counseling, relapse avoidance, and aftercare plans allow the patient with the tools to stay on the road to recovery.

-Mid Cities Psychiatry may refer to the inpatient facility best suited for the patient……..
+Again Mid Cities Psychiatry may refer to the inpatient facility best suited for the patient……..